JoshVandeWalle/ProductAPI/README.md

 # ProductAPI demonstration of full unit and E2E Integration test + Automatic Swagger documentation

-Built with Spring Boot, Maven, Java, and MongoDB Atlas, and Heroku.
+Built with Spring Boot, Maven, Java, and MongoDB Atlas, and Railway.

 ### Testing
 This application uses the capabilities of Spring Boot to bootstrap an